Thomas Kean: Tenure (1982-1990)

 As governor, Kean served on the President's Education Policy Advisory Committee and chaired the Education Commission of the States and the National Governors Association's Task Force on Teaching.

 Kean began receiving national recognition following the launch of a multi-million dollar promotional campaign for New Jersey tourism, in television commercials promoting New Jersey as a tourist destination, that aired nationally during throughout his eight years as governor.
 In the ads, in which Kean was sometimes joined by various celebrities with New Jersey roots, including Brooke Shields and Bill Cosby, he recited the state's tourism motto: "New Jersey and You: Perfect Together".
 In 1998, the campaign was revived by then New Jersey Governor Christine Todd Whitman, capping a long-term, multibillion-dollar effort to promote the state and especially its Jersey Shore beach resorts as attractive vacation destinations.

+Kean introduced a Holocaust curriculum in the New Jersey Public Schools.
+In 1982 he established The New Jersey Holocaust Council.

 In 1988, Kean delivered the keynote speech at the 1988 Republican National Convention in New Orleans.
 Also in 1988, Kean authored a book entitled The Politics of Inclusion.

 As governor, Kean played a central role in founding and funding the New Jersey Performing Arts Center in Newark, one of the nation's largest performing arts centers, that received roughly $200 million in state funding.
 Kean believed that the cultural center had the power to revitalize Newark and strengthen the state as a whole.
 Kean remained involved in advocacy for the arts years after his time as governor, criticizing arts funding cuts in 2007.

 Kean practiced bipartisanship and outreach beyond traditional political constituencies.
 He worked extensively with traditional Democratic constituencies, especially on urban policies.
 He also divested New Jersey's public retirement funds from South Africa during apartheid, embraced the implementation of the statewide holiday in honor of civil rights leader Martin Luther King Jr., and supported legislation establishing New Jersey's Educational Opportunity Fund.

 In January 1990, Kean was succeeded as governor by James Florio.
 A governor of New Jersey may not serve more than two consecutive terms.